dustinpfister/blog_posts/_posts/js-function-expression.md

 ## 1 - Basics of function expressions in javaScript

 In this section I will be starting out with just a few basic examples of function expressions in javaScript.
+I will be doing my best to keep these examples as basic and easy to understand as possible, but I assume that you have at least some background when it comes to getting started with javaScript.
+If you are still fairly new to javaScript you might still want to check out a getting started tyoe post on javaScript in general.
+There are many ways of getting started beyond the way that you might have started with javaScript.

 ### - Source code is up on Github